Name Processor

 ShouldIgnore(string uiName) Return

-to exclude code generation for a given UI element name.GetPropertyName(string uiName) Return a valid C# property name for the specified UI element name.
+trueto exclude code generation for a given UI element name.GetPropertyName(string uiName) Return a valid C# property name for the specified UI element name.

-GetClassName(string uxmlName) Return the class name that should be generated for a given UXML file.
+GetClassName(string uxmlName) Return the class name that should be generated for a given .uxml file.

 Creating a Custom Name Processor

-To define a custom processor, you can inherit from NameProcessor
+To define a custom processor, you can inherit from NameProcessor or implement INameProcessor directly.
+The class must be marked with the [NameProcessor] attribute to be recognized.

 Example: